fl101/awardfares-blog/_posts/2023-12-29-eurobonus-last-minute-awards-2023.md

 The table below gets updated in real time and shows you the available award seats for the next 30 days on **Turkish Airlines Business Class** (all cabins) using SAS EuroBonus points.

 <table id="tk-business"></table>

+Some routes with great availability in the next 2 weeks are:

 * [Istanbul IST to São Paulo GRU](https://awardfares.com/search?IST.GRU.;c:business;a:TK;z:sas#)
 * [Cancún CUN to Istanbul IST](https://awardfares.com/search?CUN.IST.;c:business;a:TK;z:sas#)